-Concerns over dumping Obamacare growing among GOP lawmakers
+Paul: Trump backs health repeal, replacement at same time

 Sen. Ron Johnson, R-Wis., said Friday that if he had his way, “I would start bringing up those elements that start repairing the damage and I would start taking votes on those right now.”

 Johnson also expressed concern that Democratic opposition could scuttle the effort.
-Senate Minority Leader Chuck Schumer, D-N.Y., said this week that if Republicans void Obama’s bill, Democrats won’t help them pass alternative legislation.
+Senate Minority Leader Chuck Schumer, D-N.Y., has said if Republicans void Obama’s bill, Democrats won’t help them pass alternative legislation.

-While Republicans will likely just need a simple Senate majority to approve their repeal bill, for procedural reasons later replacement legislation will probably need 60 votes in a chamber the GOP controls by just 52-48.
+Republicans probably will need just a simple Senate majority to approve their repeal bill, but for procedural reasons, later replacement legislation likely will need 60 votes.
+Republicans now hold a 52-48 edge in the Senate.
 That means a need for at least eight Democratic votes, though there will be pressure on 10 Democrats facing re-election next year from states Trump won in November.

 “I take Minority Leader Schumer at his word that if we do this we’re not going to get any Democratic support.
 In order to actually pass a replacement, we need Democratic support,” Johnson told reporters.